20 Best Museums In Florence Italy

 the sculpture of Night in the Medici Chapels

-The Medici Chapels is home to the largest number of Michelangelo sculptures in Florence.
+The Medici Chapels are home to the largest number of Michelangelo sculptures in Florence.
 It’s part of the Basilica of San Lorenzo Complex.
 But it has a separate entrance and separate ticket.
-San Lorenzo was the official parish church of the Medici family.

 the Tomb of Guiliano de Medici, with the sculptures of Night (left) and Day (right)